epfml/disco/docs/CONTRIBUTING.md

 * TypeScript files should be written in snake_case, lowercase words separated by underscores, e.g. `event_connection.ts`
 * Vue.js files should be written in PascalCase (capitalized words including the first), e.g. `DatasetInput.vue`
 * Classes and types should also be written in PascalCase.
 For example class `AsyncInformant` and type `MetadataValue`
-* Functions and variable anmes should be written in camelCase, starting with a lowercase letter: function `isWithinRoundCutoff` and variable `roundCutoff`
+* Functions and variable names should be written in camelCase, starting with a lowercase letter: function `isWithinRoundCutoff` and variable `roundCutoff`

-#### Docstrings
+#### Docstring

-Write docstrings in the [JSDoc](https://jsdoc.app/) style.
+Write docstring in the [JSDoc](https://jsdoc.app/) style.
 For reference: [list of JSDoc tags supported in TypeScript](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).

 ### 3. Testing your code